bulentAkgul/laravel-query-helper/README.md

 Groupping operates on PHP level.
 If you want to group your data in the database level, you can't use this part.
 Otherwise, this is how to use it:

 - Add `IsGrouppable` trait to the model that you want to group.
-- If you want to group based on some columns all the time, add `protected static $groupKeys = ['name', 'year']` property to the model.
+- If you want to group a model with some columns all the time, add `protected static $groupKeys = ['name', 'year']` property to the model.
 - Then use it like so:

 ```php